Important for Base Bridging in CB Wallet

 Bridging is the term used to describe the action of moving assets from one blockchain to another.
 Blockchain assets are not always compatible with each other, so blockchain bridges create derivatives (or copies) that represent an asset from another chain.

-Select the Bridge Iconfrom your Coinbase Wallet Extension.
+Select the Bridge iconfrom your Coinbase Wallet.
 Read the information about Bridging and click ‘Continue’ to proceed.

 At the top of the screen Click the Bridge to select the networks you’d like to bridge between.

 Select your From and To Networks and Click ‘Done’.

 When you have returned to the Bridge screen, select the assets you would like to bridge from your available assets.

 Enter the Amount of the Asset you would like to bridge and Click ‘Preview’.